 - Ward can only spawn with Roid parts.

-The Old God is able to spawn with three shield parts instead of two, unlike most Legendary shields.
+The Old God, Madcap, Gas Mask, and Re-Volter are able to spawn with three shield parts instead of two, unlike most Legendary shields.

 Manufacturers and You - What you need depends on your character’s build.
 If they’re pretty strong but have trouble taking hits, Hyperion shields will typically last the longest before enemies start digging into your health bar.
 If you want your shield to be at 100% as often as possible to trigger certain effects, Pangolin is your best bet.